-I transferred to Harvard despite a 1% transfer admissions acceptance rate, starting as a junior in the fall of 2015.
-After my first semester I switched my major to Computer Science, then took a semester off in Fall 2016 to intern for the Clinton campaign, and now expect to graduate in May 2018.
+I transferred to Harvard in the fall of 2015.
+After my first semester I switched my major to Computer Science, then took a semester off in Fall 2016 to intern for the Clinton campaign, and I finally graduated in May 2018.

 Jobs off campus

 Helped to build a repeatable sales funnel and potential client research process for the then-new enterprise product at a financial tech start-up.
 Contacted over 500 target companies by email during my 12 weeks in order to meet weekly targets on lead generation.
 Learned how to use Salesforce well.

 August - November 2016